pu2clr/SI4844/README.md

  * There are other methods that give you that information.
  * See page 22 of programming guide.
  *
- * @return a pointer to a structure type  wirh the part number, chip revision,
+ * @return a pointer to a structure type  with the part number, chip revision,
  *         firmware revision, patch revision, and component revision numbers.
  */
 si4844_firmware_response *getFirmware(void);